 Don’t forget an emergency fund is designated for unexpected expenses.
 As much as you may like it too, the mini vacation, clothing or shoes you must have does not fall under the category of unexpected.
 If you could have predicted the expense in the recent or distant future, then it is not unexpected.

-Saving for retirement is probably notoriously forgotten because it seems so far away and there always seems to be more time to save for retirement.
+Next on the financial pillars is saving for retirement is probably notoriously forgotten because it seems so far away and there always seems to be more time to save for retirement.
 However, one thing is for certain, if we are still alive, then we always aging and getting older and there will come a time when we cannot or do not want to work.
 To be able to withdraw $5,000/month for 30 years you will need to have just over a million dollars in investments that are providing a 6% rate of return at 2% inflation.